department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### For asynchronous submissions

-If there's a lag time between when someone submits the form and when VA receives it in a system of record, you must implement 3 email notifications:
+If there's a lag time between when someone submits the form and when VA receives it in the system of record, you must implement 3 email notifications:

 1. **Submission in progress**: The notification we send immediately after a user selects the **Submit** button on an online form.
-This means that the form submission has successfully started, but it has not yet reached a system of record.
+This means that the form submission has successfully started, but it has not yet reached the system of record.
 During this time, data submitted by the user may travel through several systems.
 2. **Received**: The notification we send when we've received a submitted form in the system of record.
 This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**
 3. **Action needed:** The error notification we send if a form submission fails to reach the system of record.
 This means we need the person to resubmit or take another action before we can process their form.
 This notification must include instructions for the person to recover from the error.